Teaching and Education

 Students are strongly encouraged to take courses with a business analytics focus that are offered outside the Marketing Area.
 The ISOM (Information Systems and Operations Management) Area offers a number of relevant foundational courses in business analytics and a number of complementary courses with analytics components that would greatly benefit students with an interest in marketing analytics.
 The Accounting Area offers Managerial Accounting.

-In the Marketing Area, complementary courses include Digital and Social Media Strategy (fall) and Product and Brand Management (spring).
+In the Marketing Area, complementary courses include Product and Brand Management (fall) and Channel Strategy and B2B (spring).

 This course teaches students how to use marketplace data to make business decisions.
 The course has three major themes: taking general managerial problems and structuring them in terms of specific questions that can be researched; understanding primary and secondary sources of market/consumer insights, including issues in data collection; becoming familiar with specific techniques for analyzing market/consumer insights data once it has been collected and using those analyses to make better management decisions.

 This is a project-based, experiential learning course.
-Students work in teams for various EmoryMAC firms and agencies on marketing analytic problems ranging from forecasting and trend analysis, ROI and competitive analyses and a variety of customer acquisition, retention, and evaluation scenarios.
+The managerial context and data typically come from EmoryMAC sponsor firms and agencies.
+Student teams work on marketing analytic problems ranging from forecasting and trend analysis, ROI and competitive analyses and a variety of customer acquisition, retention, and evaluation scenarios.
 Firms interested in participating as a data sponsor should contact Professor Manish Tripathi (Manish.Tripathi@emory.edu).

 This Module (part of the full-time MBA mid-semester module series) gives students hands-on experience using syndicated data to generate market insights, which in turn drive actionable category and product/brand plans.